hwuser2/CleaningData/README.md

 CleaningData
 ============
-This README file contains instructions for running the code in the file run_analysis.R and a description of how the script workks.
+This README file contains instructions for running the code in the file run_analysis.R and a description of how the script works.

 ## Instructions for running the code and viewing the results.
 The file with the script is run_analysis.R.
 This script is run by invoking the function runMainProgram().
 In order to run properly, the data set UCI_HAR_Dataset must be in the working directory.
 The output of the program is a text file titled TidyDataSet.txt.
 This file can be better viewed by reading the file into R as follows: